8 Participants:

 8 miles (▲ 800m ▼ 610m)

-8 Participants: Andrew Billington, Steven Bowles, Martin Burrows, Michael Jones, Duncan Morley, Adam Nice, Jamie Spence, Simon Warner
+Andrew Billington, Steven Bowles, Martin Burrows, Michael Jones, Duncan Morley, Adam Nice, Jamie Spence, Simon Warner

 Friday was another hot and sunny day, which left us all sunburnt by the evening.
 We had many miles to cover, and soon reached the main road to Launceston.
 Once in Launceston we went through the usual procedure of buying food for the evening meal and then settled down for lunch by a river, which afforded opportunities for feeding ducks and playing in trees which were eagerly grabbed (the opportunities I mean).